lindbrook/packageRank/README.md

 ### visualization (longitudinal)

-To visualize a package’s position in the distribution on a given day’s downloads, use `packageRankTime()`.
-Currently, only two time frames, “last-week” and “last-month”, are available.
+To visualize a package’s position over time, use `packageRankTime()`.
+Only two time frames are available: “last-week” and “last-month”.

 ``` r
 plot(packageRankTime(packages = "HistData", when = "last-month"),